skx/overseer/README.md

 ## Notification

-The result of each of the tests is published as a simple JSON message to MQ.
+The result of each executed tests is published as a simple JSON message to the `overseer` topic of the specified MQ server.

-If you're using the mosquitto-queue (recommended) you can use the included  `mosquitto_sub` command to watch the `overseer` channel in real-time like so:
+If you're using the [mosquitto](https://www.mosquitto.org/)-queue (which is highly recommended) you can use the included  `mosquitto_sub` command to watch the `overseer` topic in real-time like so:

     $ mosquitto_sub -h 127.0.0.1 -p 1883 -t overseer
+    ..
     {"input":"http://www.steve.fi/ must run http with content 'https://steve.fi' with status '302'", "result":"passed",
      "target":"176.9.183.100",
      "time":"1525017261",
      "type":"http"}
+    ..
     {"input":"localhost must run ssh with port '2222'", "result":"passed",
      "target":"127.0.0.1",